authomatic/liveandletdie/README.rst

 	    app.run()

-In your test setup call the :funct:`.start` function which returns the process of the running app which you can terminate in the teardown.
+In your test setup call the ``testliveserver.start(app_main, port_number)`` function which will run the Flask app with the ``--testliveserver`` flag.
+The function returns the process of the running app which you can terminate in the teardown.

 .. code-block:: python